VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

-The `vc-build` provides the set of targets that allow you to easily install, uninstall, and update platform dependencies by simple CLI commands execution.
+The `vc-build` tool provides a set of targets that allow you to easily install, uninstall, and update platform dependencies through running simple CLI commands.

 ## Install